 “The art classroom might have better stuff,” Marco suggested.
 “My sister has Ms. Jenkins for art.”

-Lucy’s water station was running smoothly now.
-She’d figured out a simple system: one case per family to start, with extra bottles for larger households.
-“Just like tracking lemonade preferences,” she explained to the adult volunteers.
-“But now it really matters.”
+Lucy had figured out a simple water distribution system: one case per family to start, with extra bottles for larger households, she explained to the volunteers.

 Marco moved between the donation area and his parents’ truck, sorting the incoming food supplies.
 “These granola bars expire next week,” he called to his mom.
 “We should use them first.”
 Years of helping in the food truck had taught him about food safety and storage.